supermastermind/supermastermind.github.io/README.md

 # game

-Play Super Master Mind and evaluate your strategy!
+Play code-breaking games and evaluate your strategy!